 The “Greek fire” was a mysterious incendiary weapon that helped the mighty Byzantine Empire survive and ensure that it continued to exercise its sovereignty for many centuries.

-Using a unique formula — which not even today’s scientists can figure out — the Greeks of Byzantium kept the enemy away from their vast lands which once spanned all of Southern Europe, North Africa and Asia Minor.
+Using a unique formula—which even today’s scientists have trouble figuring out—the Greeks of Byzantium kept the enemy away from their vast lands which once spanned all of Southern Europe, North Africa, and Asia Minor.

-Even when they captured it, the enemies of Byzantium were never able to recreate the unique chemical concoction that generated fire that was able to slice through water.
+Even when it was captured, enemies of Byzantium were never able to recreate the unique chemical concoction that generated fire that was capable of slicing through water.

 Invention of Greek fire

-Greek fire — as the Crusaders called it — was also called “liquid fire,” “Roman fire,” or “sea fire.”
+Greek fire—as the Crusaders referred to it—was also called “liquid fire,” “Roman fire,” or “sea fire.”
 It was not the first incendiary weapon used in battle.
 Yet, historically, it is significant for its power.

 Greek fire was created in the seventh century, most likely the invention of Kallinikos of Heliopolis, a Jewish architect who fled from Syria to Constantinople.

-It was the time when the Islamic forces of the prophet Muhammad were attacking the eastern territories of the Byzantine Empire and had taken over parts of Syria.
+It was the time when the Byzantine Empire was being attacked by the Islamic forces of the prophet Muhammad and parts of Syria had been taken over.

 Concerned about an Islamic attack against Constantinople, Kallinikos experimented with a variety of materials until he discovered a mix for an incendiary weapon.

 Kallinikos sent the formula to the Byzantine emperor, and authorities developed a siphon that operated somewhat like a syringe, propelling the fiery concoction toward enemy ships.